symphonycms/symphonycms/.docs/api/DATABASE.md

 Call to `determineQueryType()` must be remove, since it should not be needed anymore.
 Finally, `debug()` has been renamed `getLogs()`.

+## API Stability

+Even if the API is new, the public PHP API should be pretty stable.
+Developers should not depend on public method marked as `@internal`.
+Developers should also not depend on the string of generated SQL statement, as this can change overtime.

 ## Array syntax

 Almost all methods expects a single arguments, which is either a value or an array.